Juantantan/MandelbrotExplorer/Readme.md

 ## OpenCl
-OpenCL is very good for doing parallel, recursive compute operations on graphics hardware, which often have thousands of very small processors and banks of local memory at various group levels.
-OpenCL is used to do the 'raw maths'.
+OpenCL is very good for doing parallel, recursive compute operations on graphics hardware, which often have thousands of very small processors and banks of very fast, locally available memory at various grouping levels.
+OpenCL is used to do the 'raw maths' part.

 When I first wrote a fractal explorer, it was done in Visual Basic.
 I then rewrote it in C# some years later.
 Both versions would use the CPU and were very slow, taking a few seconds to generate a ~4Mb bitmap.
 When the program was written using an OpenCL kernel and a modest dedicated GPU, it could generate the same image in the region of 400 times faster than on the dual core CPU used previously.
 That equates to millions of iterations being completed for a fairly large pixel map in just a few milliseconds.
+The interoperability with OpenGL allowed the image maps to be dsiplaced straight to a screen, not having to be written to an image file to be opened later.
 The key to understanding why this type of implementation works so well for rendering images using the mandelbrot set is that because the madlebrot algorithm is highly recursive and each recursion only requires a very small processor, you can spread the load into 'work groups' over the hundreds or thousands of tiny processors available on modern GPU hardware.
 The kernel